In this article

 - Choose the character that should split the data.
 Make sure the preview looks correct.

 - Press Finish.
-Ensure you address data looks correct.
+Ensure your address data looks correct.

 - You can now copy the new columns to your import file.